 Patterns are a productivity and architecture tool for creating reusable fragments of an architecture.
-Any diagram can be published as a Pattern and then stored in the Resources window.
+Any diagram can be published as a Pattern and then stored in the 'Resources' tab of the Browser window.
 This is the perfect mechanism for the reuse of architectures and including problem or opportunity definitions and solutions or parts of solutions.
 Existing architectures and completed projects can be mined for reusable diagrams and ideas and these can then exported as Patterns including annotations that describe the Pattern's motivation, intent, applicability and more.